UK Takeaway style Chinese Salt and Pepper Chips has a cheesy makeover with these incredible Salt and Pepper Halloumi Fries!

 Other Fries/Chips Recipes

-As always if you make this recipe, rate it below and tag me on Instagram at @jcookingodyssey.
-I love seeing all of your photos of my recipe recreations.
-Don’t forget to follow along on Facebook, Pinterest and YouTube also.
-I’d love to keep in touch!
+As always if you make this recipe, be sure to leave me a comment, rate this recipe and tag me on Instagram @jcookingodyssey or #jcookingodyssey.
+I love seeing all your photos of my recipe recreations!

 Salt and Pepper Halloumi Fries